Ellednera/MapSearching/README.md

 # JADE-Cars MapSearching

 ## Name
-assets - for creating a map, gps and screen (some sort of a simulation)
+assets - for creating maps, gps and screen (some sort of a simulation)

 ## Version
-1.0
+1.0.0

 ## Description
 Codes and assets for search algorithms.
 The codes here are meant to suite the project based on the Eclipse IDE and was coded under Windows 10.
 For the stand-alone codes, see [MapSearching](https://github.com/Ellednera/MapSearching) (the original codes were written and compilled manually and not developed under Eclipse)